Vnovnick/jourbooks/README.md

 - Utilize Open Library's Search API to allow users to search for books
 - (12/8) Add shelve "read" books request to entry component and test new endpoint
   - (12/9) fix issues with request in backend (tested and working)
+- (12/10) Create endpoint and client-side call of user "read" books
+  - checks read books with search results to display shelved/saved books from DB